-Are their side effects to ADHD medication
+Are there side effects to ADHD medication?

-Someone people will experience side effects from stimulant ADHD medication, which is why your doctor will monitor how you respond to the medication and adjust the dose accordingly.
+Some people will experience side effects from stimulant ADHD medication, which is why your doctor will monitor how you respond to the medication and adjust the dose accordingly.

 Some people do better on a combination of psycho-stimulant medication, which is why you doctor may recommend this approach.
 Taking long acting medication and short acting medication for example.